briancrink/accessedu/documentation/addendum/adherence.md

 Podcasts, audiobooks, research journals, textbooks, medium articles, YouTube videos, I consumed it all.

-The more sessions of deep thinking, the more times I felt those beautiful 'woooah' moments.
+The more sessions of deep thinking, the more those beautiful 'woooah' moments occurred.

 Continuing my growth as a programmer, I needed a new set of thinking strategies derived in formal logic necessary for more effective problem-solving.